ishan0102/ishan.coffee/content/notes/Idea List.md

 - Convert an MIT course into useful lecture notes.
 Should add a sliding scale that lets you modify the difficulty, can do this by pre-generating content for different education levels.
 [1](https://twitter.com/ocolegro/status/1707823106767651239?s=46&t=4LxBxS_eu8BphijSvNj7HA)
 - Compressing thought and expanding it again is like noising and denoising in diffusion models.
 - Continuously summarize HN, Reddit, etc. and generate podcast episodes, similar to [ScribePod](https://github.com/yacineMTB/scribepod).
+- Better way to map things you like in a city, [Felt](https://felt.com/) is doing a great job at this.
+- Generate color palette suggestions from aesthetic images.
+- Nice view components for Spotify and other apps to make it easy to drop on your website.
+- Chrome extension for bionic reading.
+- BeReal memories downloader.
+- Notion page for all LeetCode problems with better solutions.
+- Predict stable diffusion prompts from the images, can train on DiffusionDB.
+- LeetCode but for debugging, currently no way to practice scenario-specific debugging.
+- Stable diffusion + Recaptcha.
+- Twitter except it's just posts your friends have *liked*.
+- An easy way to analyze scrapes of your own liked tweets in embedding space, something better than grep.
+- Website to help develop intuition on hard math/CS concepts, best quality explainers.
+- Watermarking handwriting/typed text algorithmically, something like what Scott Aaronson worked on [at OpenAI](https://scottaaronson.blog/?p=6823).
+- Grammarly + GPT.